 Where can people go to talk about things that really matter—not just with friends, but also with strangers, people you normally wouldn’t get a chance to meet?
 We think there may be no better place than a public library for these community conversations.
 In a library, everyone is welcome and all kinds of people come.
 So the question is: how can we make this happen?

 Now We’re Talking (formerly known as Making A Difference) is a program we began in 2009 to train staff at libraries to facilitate meaningful dialogue, where life experiences and personal values could be shared by community members—in a no shouting/deep listening zone.

-We have been able to develop this program in collaboration with our training partner, the Project on Civic Reflection, and the support of the National Endowment for the Humanities, the California State Library through its LSTA program, and sponsorship of Califa.
-We at Cal Humanities are also building out these efforts through our California Reads program.
+We developed this program in collaboration with our training partner, the Center for Civic Reflection, and with the support of the National Endowment for the Humanities, the California State Library through its Library Services & Technology Act program, and sponsorship of Califa.
+We at California Humanities are also building out these efforts through our California Reads program.

-For more information about Now We’re Talking trainings, please email Director of Programs Vanessa Whang or call her at 415.391.1474, x305.
+For more information about Now We’re Talking trainings, please email Senior Program Officer, Felicia Kelley.

 Join The Conversation